drfurtado/ctbf/content/home/registration.md

 The Spring 2021 Participant Registration Form will be available here soon!
 {{% /callout %}}

-{{% callout warning %}}
-When completing the Participant Registration Form, you will be asked about your medical history.
-If after answering the questions, it is indicated that a medical **clearance is recommended**, you will need approval from a health care professional before participating in the CTBF Program.
-Please, [contact us](#contact) if you have any questions.
-{{% /callout %}}

 ## Step 2: Required Paperwork

 In addition to completing the [Registration Form](#step1), participants are required to fill in two other online forms.